They are bony projections that develop at the edges of bones, usually where two bones meet.

-- Degenerative disc disease: The cartilaginous discs between the adjacent vertebrae begin to deteriorate and lose elasticity.
+- Degenerative disc disease: The cartilaginous discs between the adjacent vertebrae deteriorate and lose elasticity.

-- Osteoarthritis: The cartilage that surrounds the facet joints (joints that connect the vertebrae) wear out.
+- Osteoarthritis: The cartilage surrounding the facet joints (joints that connect the vertebrae) wears out.

-- Aging: As you age, the osteophytes will naturally develop along the spine and only a small percentage of patients experience the painful neuronal compression that this condition results in.
+- Aging: As you age, the osteophytes will naturally develop along the spine, and only a tiny percentage of patients experience the painful neuronal compression that this condition results in.

-Generally, bone spurs or osteophytes are asymptomatic and are very difficult to diagnose.
+Generally, bone spurs or osteophytes are asymptomatic and difficult to diagnose.

-They are usually diagnosed incidentally when radiographic studies are done for some other medical condition.
+They are usually diagnosed incidentally when radiographic studies are done for other medical conditions.

-Rarely, osteophytes may cause some pain or discomfort in conjunction with a decreased range of motion of the affected joints.
+Rarely, osteophytes may cause some pain or discomfort in conjunction with the affected joints’ decreased range of motion.

 The symptoms for different types of joints that are affected are:

-- The knees: If there is the formation of bone spurs or osteophytes in the joints of the knee, then there is a pain in the knee with a range of motion of the knee decreased.
+- The knees: If there is the formation of bone spurs or osteophytes in the knee joints, then there is a pain in the knee with the range of motion of the knee decreased.

-- Hips: The formation of osteophytes in the hips, it can be difficult for an individual to move the hip without causing pain.
+- Hips: With the formation of osteophytes in the hips, it can be difficult for an individual to move the hip without causing pain.
 The range of motion of the hip can also be affected.

-- Shoulders: If osteophytes are present on the shoulders, they can cause irritation of the rotator cuff muscles when rubbed, which causes swelling and pain in the shoulders.
+- Shoulders: If osteophytes are present on the shoulders, they can irritate the rotator cuff muscles when rubbed, which causes swelling and pain in the shoulders.
 It can also cause tears of the rotator cuff.

 Bone spurs can produce a wide variety of symptoms, depending on the region of the spine where they develop:

-- Thoracic (middle back): Upset or weakness that surrounds the rib cage and kidneys.
+- Thoracic (middle back): Upset or weakness surrounding the rib cage and kidneys.

 To identify the osteophytes, the treating physician may perform a physical examination to look for the source of the pain.

-Osteophytes can sometimes be felt, but it is not as common.
+Osteophytes can sometimes be felt, but it is not as expected.

 To confirm the diagnosis of the osteophytes, the attending physician will perform an exploratory examination, palpating the joints to locate a bone spur.